Transformation and shifts in production landscapes for livelihood improvements in the Sahel: building a partnership in

 The agro-ecosystems of the semi-arid West Africa region provide the livelihoods for some of the most poor and vulnerable people in the world.

 Within this low-productivity area 'islands' of successful land management have shown that there are untapped opportunities to upgrade the livelihoods of people in these environnments and out-scale these farming systems.
 However, little is understood at present about how such improvements in the farming system productivity will effect on- and off-farm ecosystem resources.

-The project activities in this initial 12-month period will be on:
+The project's activities within the initial 12-month period were: